cchmc-dll/Docker_compose_devenv/README.md

+# JUPYTER-LAB development container for AI-ARC Imaging CORE @ CCHMC

+### This source repo for the development environment is (https://github.com/iot-salzburg/gpu-jupyter - Thanks!

+#### Packages specific for CCHMC will include - see requriements.txt for full list:
+       1. Python
+       2. GIT
+       3. DVC
+       4. MONAI
+       5. KERAS
+       6. TENSORFLOW
+       7. PYTORCH
+       8. SKLEARN
+       9. SITK
+       10. Pydicom
+       11. Pynrrd

+### Documentation below this line is from the source repo.

 # GPU-Jupyter
 #### Leverage Jupyter Notebooks with the power of your NVIDIA GPU and perform GPU calculations using Tensorflow and Pytorch in collaborative notebooks.